Ccamm/cits1003-project-2023s1/README.md

-# ISS CTF 2022 Challenge Files
+# CITS1003 CTF Assignment 2023 Challenge Files

 Here will be the location of the challenge files for the upcoming ISS CTF in 2022.